youpy-org/youpy/README.md

 ![BallBar screenshot](doc/ballbar-screenshot.png)

-Looks at this snippet of code from the "BasketBall" sprite, and see how close is the Python code written using Youpy from its Scratch equivalent.
+Look at this snippet of code from the "BasketBall" sprite, and see how close is the Python code written using Youpy from its Scratch equivalent.

 ![Scratch VS Youpy's code](doc/code-example.png)